 Appropriately Protect Sensitive Information – both Walmart’s and that belonging to others!

 - Providing or offering to share with Walmart another third party’s non-public, commercially sensitive or proprietary information.
-This includes a competitor’s future pricing plans.
+This includes a competitor’s future pricing or product strategies.

 - Sharing confidential information received from Walmart with any third party, including other retailers.
 This includes terms of supply, product rollout or development plans, Walmart’s future or otherwise non-public retail prices, promotions, sales, marketing or promotional plans or strategies, category advisor recommendations, production or sales volumes or forecasts, or trade secrets.